7 Rules for Successfully Soliciting Board Members

 The importance of board member participation in annual giving is rarely explained properly to members.

-Instead, the issue of their giving is apologized for, snuck up on, or swept under the rug.
+Instead, the issue of their giving is sometimes apologized for, snuck up on, or swept under the rug.

 When the reasoning for their giving is established in an open and straightforward way by board leaders, then staff can cheerfully and enthusiastically talk about it, without feeling awkward.